riccardobertolini/NodeJSshortener/README.md

-# NodeJS Shortner
+# NodeJS Shortener

-A simple app that create, cache and redirects using shortners
+A simple app that create, cache and redirects using shorteners

 ---
 ## Requirements